kevinsekuj/woo/README.md

 [woosta.org](http://woosta.org)

-A full stack web application serving as a message board for tourist sites and locations in Worcester, MA.
+A Node.js-based web application serving as a message board for tourist sites and locations in Worcester, MA.
 Users may submit posts with images and reviews, leave reviews and ratings, and view the locations in real-time via Google Maps API integration.

 <em>note: this site is currently optimized for 1080p+ resolutions</em>